 My sacred one, my mother.

-Delicate cluster shows Whtiman’s love for his country, his patriotism.
+The delicate cluster shows Whtiman’s love for his country and his patriotism.
 With clear reference to the flags of the two sides during the Civil War.
-The last lines of the poem is the description of the American flag with the woolly white and crimson.
-In the end, Whitman shows his fealty and love towards his country.
+The last line of the poem is the description of the American flag with woolly white and crimson.
+In the end, Whitman shows his fealty and love toward his country.